 Breast milk is the meal of choice for newborns.
 It’s easier for babies to digest than formula and contains the perfect balance of nutrients for babies’ growing bodies.
 It also provides antibodies that boost a child’s immunity.

-Salas Quintero knew the benefits of breast-feeding.
-The Cannon Falls mother of three had breast-fed her two older children, daughter Daniela (17) and son Joel (10).
-When her son Joshua was born on June 18, 2013, she began breast-feeding him as well.
+Maria knew the benefits of breastfeeding.
+The Cannon Falls, Minnesota, mother of three had breastfed her two older children, daughter Daniela (17) and son Joel (10).
+When her son, Joshua, was born on June 18, 2013, she began breastfeeding him, as well.

-But after Salas Quintero brought Joshua home, mother’s intuition told her something was wrong.
+But after Maria brought Joshua home, mother’s intuition told her something was wrong.

-“I knew something was wrong the day after I left the hospital because Joshua would not stop crying,” Salas Quintero says through a translator.
+“I knew something was wrong the day after I left the hospital because Joshua would not stop crying,” Maria says through a translator.

-After consulting with Anne Beckman and Ann Warrington, the international board certified lactation consultants at Mayo Clinic Health System, Salas Quintero was taught a combination of techniques, including use of an electric breast pump, to ensure Joshua had an ample supply of breast milk.
-Salas Quintero followed the instructions.
+After consulting with Anne Beckman and Ann Warrington, the international board certified lactation consultants at Mayo Clinic Health System, Maria was taught a combination of techniques, including use of an electric breast pump, to ensure Joshua had an ample supply of breast milk.
+Maria followed the instructions.

-“I knew he was getting what he needed because he was quiet and content,” says Salas Quintero.
+“I knew he was getting what he needed because he was quiet and content,” says Maria.
 “I am so grateful for the teaching I received and for the people who came to my house to weigh Joshua.
-I don’t know what would have happened if they hadn’t come to my house because it is difficult for me to find a ride to the clinic.”
+I don’t know what would have happened if they hadn’t come to my house, because it is difficult for me to find a ride to the clinic.”

-“I’m very grateful for the concern and kindness I received,” says Salas Quintero.
+“I’m very grateful for the concern and kindness I received,” says Maria.